 Months of entry

-This programme is aimed at people interested in developing their knowledge and skills in the field of autism spectrum, including Asperger syndrome.
+This course will help you to develop your knowledge and skills in the field of Special Educational Needs and Inclusion, specialising in the autism spectrum, including Asperger syndrome.
 This specialist pathway is ideal for professionals working in early years, primary or secondary schools, further and higher education, voluntary sector, advisory roles, and residential settings.
-It would also be available (subject to entry qualifications) to people with a personal interest, for example individuals on the autism spectrum and family members.
+You can also study this course if you have a personal interest, subject to entry requirements.

 The modules undertaken will vary depending upon the selected exit award (PG certificate, diploma, MA).
-Each module is 30 level 7 CATs points, the final Dissertation is 60 CATs points.
-Students progressing to MA will undertake a Research Methods module and will complete a dissertation as part of their study.
+Each module is equivalent to 30 Credit Accumulation and Transfer Scheme (CATS) points at level 7, except the dissertation which is 60 CATS points.
+If you want to complete the full MA, you will complete three compulsory modules, an optional module and a research thesis.

 Qualification and course duration